Here are seven valuable tips that can help you to avoid common mistakes made during this blessed month:

 2. Craving for delicious food:

 Fasting is a great spiritual exercise that helps us on our journey to the Lord, however giving up food sometimes makes us think more about it.
 This is evident at iftar time; dinner tables become a sumptuous banquet.
-Someone will have spent hours shopping, cooking and laying out the table instead of concentrating on Salah, Quran and other acts of worship, we are missing the very purpose of fasting, to control our desires and delights.
-Yet Islam teaches moderation; “Eat and drink but waste not by extravagance, certainly Allah does not like people who waste” (al-Araaf :31).
+Someone will have spent hours shopping, cooking and laying out the table instead of concentrating on Salah, Quran and other acts of worship.
+We are missing the very purpose of fasting, to control our desires and delights.
+Yet Islam teaches moderation; “Eat and drink but do not waste by extravagance, certainly Allah does not like people who waste” (al-Araaf :31).

 3. Over-sleeping and being forgetful of Allah: